ZakHolliman/Rust/Rust/1 - Programming a Guessing Game.md

 The `&` shows that this is a reference, which is immutable by default, so we write `&mut guess` instead of `&guess`.

-### Handling Potential Failure with the Result Type
 Following this line of code, we have

 ```Rust